nyu-mll/pretraining-learning-curves/README.md

 The final validation result will be printed after the experiment is finished, and can also be found in `$JIANT_PROJECT_PREFIX/DL_tutorial/results.tsv`.
 You should expect the final validation f1 to be around 95.

-## Minimum Description Description Length Probing with Edge Probing tasks
+## Minimum Description Length Probing with Edge Probing tasks
 For this experiment, we use this [fork](https://github.com/nyu-mll/online-code-for-edge-probing) of jiant1.

 ## BLiMP